codacy/docs/docs/faq/code-analysis/how-long-does-it-take-for-my-repository-to-be-analyzed.md

 -   **The current load on Codacy's servers**

-[//]: # (TODO: Research peak load times and confirm that we want to mention this here)

 -   **Whether Codacy or your Git provider is currently experiencing issues or outages**

     Check [Codacy's status page](https://status.codacy.com/) and the status page of your Git provider ([GitHub](https://www.githubstatus.com/), [GitLab](https://status.gitlab.com/), [Bitbucket](https://bitbucket.status.atlassian.com/)) to see if there is any ongoing incident that could delay the analysis.